Collision theory

 2H_3O^+(aq)+CaCO_3(s)\rightarrow Ca^{2+}(aq)+CO_2(g)+3H_2O(l)

-As illustrated by the diagram above, a big cube of CaCO3 has six surfaces with a total area of 24 cm3 available for the hydroxonium ions to collide.
-However, if the cube is broken down into smaller cubes, the total surface area accessible by the hydroxonium ions is now 48 cm3.
+As illustrated by the diagram above, a large cube of CaCO3 has six surfaces with a total area of 24 cm2 available for the hydroxonium ions to collide.
+However, if the cube is broken down into smaller cubes, the total surface area accessible to the hydroxonium ions increases to 48 cm2.
 This leads to a higher frequency of effective collision and therefore, a higher rate of reaction.

 Question

-The mass of a reacting mixture consisting of excess HCl and 2 samples of CaCO3 is monitored over time (see graph above).
+The masses of two reacting mixtures, each consisting of excess HCl and CaCO3, are monitored over time (see graph above).

-When the reaction is repeated with 50 g of CaCO3 chips and H2SO4, the reaction stops with the bulk of the CaCO3 unreacted.
+When the reaction is repeated with 50 g of CaCO3 chips and H2SO4, the reaction stops, with most of the CaCO3 remaining unreacted.
 Why?

 Answer

-Curve II corresponds to the finely grounded CaCO3 with a greater total surface area for reaction and hence a higher rate of reaction.
-The higher rate of reaction is deduced from the steeper gradient of curve II at (albeit a negative one) versus that of curve I.
+Curve II corresponds to the finely grounded CaCO3, which has a larger total surface area for reaction.
+The higher rate of reaction is deduced from the steeper gradient of curve II versus the gradient of curve I.

 The reaction stops prematurely when H2SO4 is used, due to the formation of insoluble CaSO4, which coats the surfaces of the unreacted chips, preventing further reaction.